mason23zh/Flight_App_Full/README.md

 #Beta 0.5.2

-- Fixed the text encoding issue (backend fix)
+- Fixed the text encoding issue (backend and frontend fix)